ihsn/SDCPractice/measure_risk.rst

 households, those relating to housing and household income.
-These variables differ from survey to survey and from country to country. [#foot24]_ This hierarchical structure creates a further level of disclosure risk for two reasons: 1) if one individual in the household is re-identified, the household structure allows for re-identification of the other household members in the same household,
+These variables differ from survey to survey and from country to country. [#foot24]_ This hierarchical structure creates a further level of disclosure risk for two reasons:

+	1.	if one individual in the household is re-identified, the household structure allows for re-identification of the other household members in the same household,
-2) values of variables for other household members that are common for all household members can be used for re-identification of another individual of the same household.
-This is discussed in more detail in Section 4.9.
+	2. 	values of variables for other household members that are common for all household members can be used for re-identification of another individual of the same household.
+This is discussed in more detail in `Household Risk`_.

 In the following pages, we first discuss risk measures used to evaluate disclosure risk in the absence of a hierarchical structure.
 This